Skip to main content

 Private subnets

 Setup 3 private subnets of at least the /24 size in the primary VPC CIDR range.
-These subnets will be used to host the k8s nodes.
+These subnets will be used to host the nodes of the Kubernetes cluster.
 Update the route table to allow internet access through the NAT gateway.

 Additional information: